 ‘Guardians of the Galaxy Vol. 2’

-That would be well ahead of the $94.3 million debut of Gunn’s Guardians of the Galaxy on Aug.
-1, 2014.
-The first Guardians, a surprise hit, went on to earn $733 million globally, a rousing number considering it featured a rag-tag group of lesser known superheroes.
+In North America, Guardians of the Galaxy Vol. 2 is tracking to open in the $130 million-$150 million range, well ahead of the first film’s $94.7 million launch in early August 2014.
+The movie was a surprise hit and went on to earn $733 million globally, a rousing number considering it featured a rag-tag group of lesser-known superheroes.